liuxiao-guan/IET-AGC_SD/README.md

 ```

 ## Acknowledgement
-We would like to thank the authors of previous related projects for generously sharing their code, especially the [Somepail](https://github.com/somepago/DCR), from which our code is adapted.
+We would like to thank the authors of previous related projects for generously sharing their code, especially the [Somepail](https://github.com/somepago/DCR), from which our code is adapted and [Wen](https://github.com/YuxinWenRick/diffusion_memorization) who provides us the SSCD checkpoint.